江苏省南京师范大学附属中学2023届高三英语上学期期中考试试题(Word版附答案)

 Somewhere near the bottom of this chaos is my special jacket.
 I move through the pile: pants, shirts, suits and shoes.
 Then my last category: jackets.
 I haven’t worn the thing in about 30 years.
 Somehow, it has survived.
 Now that I’m striving to follow Kondo – surely, its time has come?

 I hold it in my hand.
 There is a tear just below the collar that widens as I hold it.
 It’s literally falling apart.
 Will I ever wear it again?
 Not a chance.
 Does it feel good to wear?
 Does it bring me joy?
 Actually, yes.
 At this moment, my daughter walks in.
 She asks about the jacket.
 I tell her the story.
 She thinks I should keep it.
-Its cool and unique and full of memories.
+It’s cool and unique and full of memories.
 She is arguing that nostalgia (怀念) is the very reason.

 I’m not entirely convinced by my daughter’s arguments.
 I believe in looking ahead, not backward.
 Nevertheless, sometimes it’s hard to let go.
 So I gently place the jacket on the “keep” pile.